Our vision

 Reduced fish stocks and biodiversity

-Severe ecological destruction
+Severe ecological impacts

 Persistent nutrient load